david-drew/OpenVINO-Samples/brain_tumor_segmentation/Brain_Tumor_Segmentation_MKL-DNN/README.md

 The application uses the MRI scans from __Task01_BrainTumour.h5__ that is provided in __/resources__ directory.

 ## Setup the environment
-Activate the virtual environment of MKL using the below command:
+Activate the environment using the below command:
 ```
-conda activate mkltf
+source /opt/intel/openvino/bin/setupvars.sh
 ```
+Though we are activating OpenVINO environment variables, this is just for the convenience of setting up Python requirements.
+OpenVINO libraries are not used in this example.

 ## Run the Application
 Change the current directory to the git-cloned application code location on your system: